Israel: Opposition leader Yair Lapid tapped to form government | DW | 05.05.2021

 Four consecutive elections in the past two years have led to a deadlock.
 Following the March 23 elections, Netanyahu tried again to form government, even reaching out to the leader of a small Islamist Arab party, but ultimately failed.

-Lapid leads the opposition Yesh Atid party, which is popular with secular, middle-class voters.
+Lapid leads the opposition Yesh Atid party, which is popular with secular and middle-class voters.
 It has been critical of Netanyahu's ties to ultra-Orthodox parties and called his resignation over corruption charges.

 The 57-year-old former journalist once served as finance minister, but he did not get along with Netanyahu and the coalition crumbled.